Several Shades of Grief

 What do we know about grief and loss?

-There are many possibilities that impact our grieving and the resolution of loss.
+Many possibilities impact our grieving and the resolution of loss.
 As a result of research on grief, educators and counselors now know a great deal about this subject.
 From them, we learn that grief knows no rules or boundaries.
-In fact, each of us experiences grief differently.
+Each of us experiences grief differently.
 This personal response may be based on relationships, support, and previous experience.
 Grieving may take its own time and space.
 We also know some steps that can help a person reach acceptance.

 Anticipation of loss

 Grief is an emotional response to loss, but not limited to an actual loss.
 Therefore, the anticipation of death and dying can be a powerful trigger.
-It can cause turmoil in individuals and families that stimulate disruption in their life.
-Fear of loss and anticipatory grieving represents a deep sadness that resembles the same experience as death.
+It can cause turmoil in individuals and families that stimulate disruption in their lives.
+Fear of loss and anticipatory grieving represent a deep sadness that resembles the same experience as death.

 The emotional response to loss

 Imagine avoiding rest when you have had the flu.
-Having cancer, surgery, radiation, and infusions can rob a person of energy.
-Conserving whatever is available by taking measures, is meant to add to the ability to heal.
+Cancer, surgery, radiation, and infusions can rob a person of energy.
+Conserving whatever is available by taking measures is meant to improve the ability to heal.
 Unfortunately, it tends to separate the person who is ill from family and friends.

 Acknowledging a loss